16-19 Bursary Fund

-To be eligible to receive this bursary students must be aged between 16 and 19 but under 19 years of age on 31 August in the academic year in which they start their full programme of study.
-Applicants must satisfy the residency criteria in the ESFA Funding Guidance 2020-21.
+To be eligible to receive this bursary students must be aged 16 or over but under 19 on 31 August in the academic year in which they start their full programme of study.
+Applicants must satisfy the residency criteria in the ESFA Funding Guidance.

 There are two levels of entitlement to the 16-19 Bursary Fund:

 The defined vulnerable groups are students who are:

 - claiming Income Support or Universal Credit because they are financially supporting themselves